hayaa123/LTUC-website-documentation/documents/pages/event_detail_page.md

-# add a News Details page
+# add a event details page
-- it is a page that will hold a more details for the news.
+- it is a page that will hold a more details for the event.
 - title, start date, end date and banner are required.
 - fill the content from [this doc](documents/block_types.md)
 - publish it.